jewettaij/calc_writhe/README.md

 ### Progress updates (experimental)

 If the curve contains many points, calculating the double-sum can be slow.
-You can monitor progress of the sum this way:
+You can monitor the summation progress this way:
 ```
    calc_writhe -progress 10 < curve_coordinaes.raw
 ```